nyvyn/autonomais/README.md

 - **Conditional**: Node is treated as conditional, instructions should guide LLM to choose next best node.
 - **Exit**: Node should exit the workflow after completion.
 In practice, this is an agent node that doesn't continue to the next in the chain.
+- **Links**: For conditional nodes, optionally specify the nodes that to link to.
+  If not specified, all nodes except self are options.

 ### Constructing a Workflow